 OG: How do you find the cost of living?

 JO: It varies.
-Cost of living is generally expensive, especially food and housing but on the other hand schooling and medical (not private) is free.
+The cost of living is generally expensive, especially food and housing but on the other hand schooling and medical (not private) is free.
 Taxes are around 24%.
-An average salary for a worker with a degree is around $2,000 nett per month, could be more or less.
+An average salary for a worker with a degree is around $2,000 net per month, but could be more or less.
 Normally if you work for the government you get 14 salaries per year.

 OG: What are some of the important dates and festivals celebrated in Gran Canaria?